No Reservations Needed!

 Transform your the walls and ceiling of your living room into a starry night sky with these Glow-in-the-Dark Stars.
 Stick on as many as you can for better effect.
 The short-cut is to buy a glow-in-the-dark mural like at Stella Murals.
 Conversely, you can up your game by creating something yourself.
 Buy your own Glow-in-the-Dark Paint and unleash your inner Van Gogh!
 Add a moon or shooting star here and there.
 (Tip: You can combine this idea with the indoor picnic.)

 There’s a certain charm in the easy-going country life.
 People nowadays don’t normally spend that much time outdoors, but kids from before the digital age could remember.
 If you have a backyard or private park, find a tree that offers sufficient shade, and lay out your picnic blanket.
-Accessorize as needed.
+Accessorize as needed to make this romantic date idea more magical!

 If it looks like rain, or if you don’t have a yard, you can also take this indoors for a more cozy feel.
 Be sure to have some pillows or comforters to sit on!